yshirai999/Hangman-Challenge/readme.md

 Note: this repo was developed in one week as part of a recruiting process and has been anonymized for general sharing.

+# About the Author
+Yoshihiro Shirai is a Pearson Fellow at the University of Washington with expertise in applied mathematics, machine learning, and economics.

+🔗 LinkedIn
+📖 Google Scholar
+💻 GitHub
+🌐 Personal Website

 ## Final Result

 The agent "Subpattern_Greedy" achieved a 27.5% win rate on the test set.
 The final strategy integrated affix-aware subpattern matching, fallback logical reasoning, with affixes estimated on the training dictionary.
 Despite operating under constrained black-box conditions, the approach demonstrated significant gains over baseline frequency methods and exploratory agents.